-P: 90 points from 300-level BIOL courses Note: students will normally be expected to take BIOL 309
+P: 90 points from 300-level BIOL courses

 Schedule B to the Regulations for the Degree of Master of Science

 Programme of Study

 All candidates for the degree must complete Part II.
 Some candidates must complete both Parts I and II, and candidates are referred to Regulation 3 which explains what the requirements are for candidates with the various entry qualification.